mcb1/burn/README.md

 ```
 $ cd verification/conduction/plate/
 ```
-Then launch the simulation using
+Then run the simulation using
 ```
 $ ~/shared/burn.py plate.py
 ```